zeeev/wham/README.md

   Boost:
-    Boost is used for it's program opitions and statistical distributions.
-If boost is not installed as root. you might need to create an enviromental variable for boost:
+    Boost is required for probability density functions.
+Most linux distirbutions should already have Boost installed.
+If you NEED/WANT to do a local install set the enviromental variables as follows.

     bash :